SushantTha7/Medicine-Recommendation-System/README.md

 pip install -r requirements.txt
 ```

-Alternatively, copy the `lib` folder from an existing virtual environment to your new environment.
+Alternatively, copy the `lib` folder from an existing virtual environment(Ghom) to your new environment.

 ### 4. Set Up MySQL